 Of course, the problem with this is that the weather will work against you.
 I wouldn’t wanna lift out on the rain, snow or a blazing sun.
 I’ve seen some people extend the roof of their sheds to get some weather protection.

 And while at it, they've also been able to get the right height to hang an aqua bag or heavy bag off the roof.
 One just gotta make sure the beams are strong enough since some of these bags can weigh in at a whopping 300 pounds.
 However, if the structure is a bit shaky, you can still opt for a heavy bag stand instead, or you could simply a free standing punching bag - both of these are actually more practical since you can move it around if need be.

 The key here is to be creative with what you’ve got, think outside the box.

 What Types of Flooring Can Be Used?

 Flooring is one of the most important features of a home gym.
-You need something that can withstand slamming weights without breaking, but also without damaging the weights either.
+You need something that can withstand slamming weights without breaking, but also without damaging the weights (be careful with dropping weights though,;you could easily end up bending your barbell) either.
 That’s why super hard flooring like concrete is out of the question.

 Most gyms use something that has some cushion, such as:

 Let's dissect each one to see which one is right for you.

 EVA foam flooring is a remarkably cheap and easy way to protect your shed floors from the strains that come with weightlifting.
 These usually come in interlocking tiles that can simply be placed on top of your regular floor for protection.